Paley-Wiener theorems for a p-adic spherical variety: Introduction

-We now come to the Paley-Wiener theorem for the Schwartz space $\mathcal S(X)$ of compactly supported smooth functions on $X$.
-In analogy with the previous case, this has a distinguished direct summand $\mathcal S(X)_\cusp$, its ``cuspidal part''; it is characterized by the fact that its orthogonal complement is orthogonal to the image of any of the spaces $C^{\infty}_\cusp(X)^\pi$ introduced before.
+We now come to a Paley--Wiener theorem for the Schwartz space $\mathcal S(X)$ of compactly supported smooth functions on $X$.
+In analogy with the previous case, this has a distinguished direct summand $\mathcal S(X)_\cusp$, its ``cuspidal part'', consisting of those functions $f\in \mathcal S(X)$ such that for any open compact subgroup $J$, the Hecke module $\mathcal H(G,J)\cdot f$ is a finitely generated module under $\mathcal Z(X)$ (s.\ section \ref{sec:cuspidal}).
+The (orthogonal) complement of $\mathcal S(X)_\cusp$ in $\mathcal S(X)$ consists of those functions which are orthogonal to any of the spaces $C^{\infty}_\cusp(X)^\pi$ introduced before.

 The same definitions hold for the boundary degenerations $X_\Theta$, and the space $\mathcal S(X_\Theta)_\cusp$ comes equipped with the action of a ``cuspidal center'' $\mathfrak z^\cusp(X_\Theta^L)$, identified with the ring of polynomial functions on the subset $\widehat{X_\Theta^L}^\cusp \subset \widehat{X_\Theta^L}^\disc$: